D00mch/plusminus.android/README.md

 ## Warning (don't look the code until you read this)

-I am experimenting with this one, trying to solve basic android problems with different kinda functional approach.
+I am experimenting with this one, trying to solve basic android problems with functional approach.

-Saving state (to survive screen rotations or destruction due to low memory) is handled by having AppDb object, which is persisted on stop event (single activity onStop).
+Saving state (to survive screen rotations) is handled by having AppDb object, which is persisted on activity onStop event.

-Views and Screens (Presenters) are represented as functions.

 Ui is updated when AppDb changes.

+Business logic is implemented with event and effect Handlers.

+Dispatchers listen for UI messages and update the AppDb store, delegating decisions to handlers.

 I am also trying to avoid using xml for ui by relying on [Anvil][2] library.